 Author: Karen D. Holl,Pedro H. S. Brancalion

 Publisher: American Association for the Advancement of Science

-Keyword(s): air pollution, biodiversity, climate change, deforestation, extinction, forests, greenhouse gas emissions, restoration, sustainable landscapes, tree planting, trees
+Keyword(s): air pollution, biodiversity, climate change, deforestation, extinction, forests, restoration, sustainable landscapes, tree planting, trees